shamwow/shahmeer-jekyll/_posts/2018-08-05-end-to-api-typing.md

 ) => Promise<Def['response']>;

 interface RouterMethod<Method extends HttpMethod> {
-  // I wanted to keep route definitions the same as they would be with vanilla express
+  // I wanted to keep route definitions the same as they would be with
-  // but also wanted to be able to type whether or not the user object is defined.
-The multiple
+  //vanilla express but also wanted to be able to type whether or not the user
-  // definitions here are to support the arbitrary number of middleware that express allows
+  // object is defined.
+The multiple definitions here are to support the
+  // arbitrary number of middleware that express allows in route definitions
-  // in route definitions while still typing authenticated routes properly.
+  // while still typing authenticated routes properly.

   <Path extends keyof AppApiDef[Method]>(
     path: Path,